- CHCA Membership

 GREEN SPACE INITIATIVE

-Enhancing Chestnut Hill’s “Greene Countrie Village” Atmosphere The Green Space Initiative was formed to coordinate the restoration, maintenance and expansion of the commercial, residential, and public green spaces in our community.
-Funded through events and contributions to the Chestnut Hill Community Association and Tree Fund.
+Enhancing Chestnut Hill’s urban village atmosphere, the Green Space Initiative was formed to coordinate the restoration, maintenance and expansion of the commercial, residential, and public green spaces in our community.
+Funded through events and contributions to the Chestnut Hill Community Association, the Green Space Initiative Fund, and Tree Fund.
 The Green Space Initiative presently consists of a consortium of residents, business people and representatives from community organizations including the Chestnut Hill Community Association, the Chestnut Hill Business Association, the Business Improvement District, Morris Arboretum, Chestnut Hill Conservancy, Chestnut Hill Tree Tenders.
-The inaugural project of the Initiative is the “re-treeing” of Germantown Avenue.
+The inaugural project of the Initiative was the 2016 “re-treeing” of Germantown Avenue.

 Why Plant Trees?